mhaghifam/sgld-genbound-NeurIPS2019-and-2020/README.md

 by Mahdi Haghifam, Jeffrey Negrea, Ashish Khisti, Daniel M Roy, Gintare Karolina Dziugaite

 We only consider the full-batch SGLD, i.e., LD, for simplicity here.

+# Generalization Bounds Simulator (MNIST / Fashion-MNIST / CIFAR-10)

+This repository contains a compact simulation framework for **tracking and comparing generalization bounds during training** of neural networks on standard vision datasets.

+Each dataset has:
+- a **main script** (`main-*.py`) that runs repeated experiments and plots results, and
+- a matching **bounds module** (`*_bounds.py`) that implements the training loop and the bound estimators.

+The code is intentionally lightweight and easy to modify for new datasets or architectures.

+---

+## What this code does

+For a given dataset/model pair, the code:

+1. **Trains a network with noisy SGD** (noise schedule is built in).
+2. **Measures empirical generalization error** over training iterations.
+3. **Computes three bound estimates** alongside training:
+   - **Incoherence-style bound**
+   - **Gradient-norm bound**
+   - **Conditional Mutual Information (CMI) bound**
+4. Repeats training across multiple random runs.
+5. Plots **mean ± std** of the estimated generalization curves.

+The result is a clear, iteration-by-iteration view of **how different theoretical predictors track real generalization in practice**.

+---

+## Repository structure